Table of Contents

 Chronic inflammation as the name suggests is of a longer duration.
 It occurs when the preliminary acute inflammatory response cannot eliminate the inflammatory agent.
 It is necessary to measure the effects of different cytokines in order to understand the communication amongst the inflammatory cells.

-This inflammatory process involves the lymphocytes, plasma cells and macrophage infiltration.
+This inflammatory process involves the lymphocytes, plasma cells, and macrophage infiltration.
 These inflammatory cells lead to tissue destruction.
 Resolution of the inflammation takes place by angiogenesis and fibrosis.

 Chronic inflammation, if unresolved, is a central component of various chronic conditions such as autoimmune diseases as well as neurodegenerative diseases.
 Examples include tuberculosis, silicosis, rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Alzheimer’s disease and cancer.

-A key element of the innate immune system is the complement system, that confers protection particularly against the invading infectious agents like bacteria, viruses and protozoa.
+A key element of the innate immune system is the complement system, that confers protection particularly against the invading infectious agents like bacteria, viruses, and protozoa.

 Using different complement pathways, it produces biologically active products.
-These result in pro-inflammatory mediators which bring in the PMNs and lead to production of opsonins and lytic factors for bacteria as well as nucleated cells.
+These result in pro-inflammatory mediators which bring in the PMNs and lead to the production of opsonins and lytic factors for bacteria as well as nucleated cells.
 Opsonins promote phagocytosis.

-The three pathways of complement activation are the classical pathway, alternative pathway and lectin pathway.
+The three pathways of complement activation are the classical pathway, alternative pathway, and lectin pathway.
 The complement system is made up of a complex of different proteins.
 Nine different proteins have been recognized, namely C1 to C9.

-C1 is a heat labile component that forms the major bulk of the complement system and consists of 3 sub-proteins, C1q, C1r, C1s which are bound together by calcium.
-C2 is also a heat labile component whereas C3 is a heat stable component that has an ability to combine with yeast cell wall and leads to its inactivation.
+C1 is a heat-labile component that forms the major bulk of the complement system and consists of 3 sub-proteins, C1q, C1r, C1s which are bound together by calcium.
+C2 is also a heat-labile component whereas C3 is a heat stable component that has an ability to combine with yeast cell wall and leads to its inactivation.

 C4 is a heat stable component that is inactivated by ammonia and hydrazine.
 C5 to C9 are the components that cause cell lysis by punching holes in the cell membrane thereby leading to impairment of function.
 C5 to C9 are the terminal components of the classical as well as the alternate pathway.

 The Classical pathway is dependent on all 9 proteins acting in a sequence.
 It is activated when IgM or IgG combine with the cell membrane in the presence of complement.
-The Alternate pathway bypasses the activation of C1, C4 and C2 and directly activates C3.
+The Alternate pathway bypasses the activation of C1, C4, and C2 and directly activates C3.